RicoJia/ricojia.github.io/_posts/2022/2022-01-04-deep-learning-introduction.markdown

 Choose dataset -> Choose network architecture (number of layers, number of hidden units on a layer, activation function at each layer, etc.)
 ```

 Nowadays, It's very hard to guess all these params right in one shot.
-Intuitions from one domain (speech recognition) doesn't transfer well to another. **So going over the above iterations is key.**
+Intuitions from one domain (speech recognition) likely doesn't transfer well to another. **So going over the above iterations is key.** That said, one exception is that ConvNet/ResNet from computer vision transferred to speech recognition well.

 Another secret sauce is data partition.
 There are:
 - Training set